-The course will focus on the four key areas of understanding you need to have know in order to be a successful and knowledgeable digital media salesperson:
+Whether you’re new to sales or just new to digital media sales, this intensive two-day course will help you take your career to the next level.
+The course focuses on the key areas of understanding you need to have know in order to be a successful and knowledgeable digital media salesperson:

 1) Comprehending the Digital Advertising Ecosystem